tideways/php-xhprof-extension/README.md

 - `mu` The sum of increase in `memory_get_usage` for this parent ==> child function pair.
 - `pmu` The sum of increase in `memory_get_peak_usage` for this parent ==> child function pair.

+When `TIDEWAYS_XHPROF_FLAGS_MEMORY_ALLOC` flag is set, the following additional values are set:
+- `mem.na` The sum of the number of all allocations in this function.
+- `mem.nf` The sum of the number of all frees in this function.
+- `mem.aa` The amount of allocated memory.

 There is a "magic" function call called "main()" that represents the entry into the profiling.
 The wall time on this performance data describes the full timeframe that the profiling ran.